Forest Walks and more

 Please come suitably dressed for walking in the Forest, which can be wet and muddy.
 For help in getting to the meeting points, please contact 020 8508 9061 (during office hours) or email email@example.com .

-Walks free, donations welcome.
+Walks and activities are free, but donations to support us are welcome.

 The Changing Face of Snaresbrook